fabiofabrizi/pands-project/README.md

 [2] 'Iris Versicolor'
 [3] 'Iris Virginica'

+The aim of the project is to use Python to analyse the dataset and identify any patterns within the data, if any.

 ## Getting Started

 I started by creating the Github repository 'pands-project' and added the dataset to it converted from a data file.
 The script for conversion is included.
 As I've characterised the dataset, python scripts have been produced that in turn have generated plots of statistical analysis of the dataset.
-An explanation of the files in the repo is further below.
+Explanations of the files in this repository are below.